-A joint study was conducted by researchers from three different universities.
-These were from the University of Chicago, University of Naples Federico II, Italy and Argonne National Laboratory University.
-The aim of the study was to understand the role of gut microbes in regulating human food allergies.
+A joint study was conducted by researchers from three different universities: the University of Chicago, University of Naples Federico II, Italy, and Argonne National Laboratory University.
+The study focused on understanding the role of gut microbes in regulating human food allergies.

-The mice were divided into two groups.
-One group which had a milk allergy and another was their healthy counterpart.
-Faecal samples from infant mice of both these groups were used to colonize germ-free mice.
+Mice were divided into two groups, one which had a milk allergy and the other did not.
+Fecal samples from infant mice of both these groups were used to colonize germ-free mice.

-The mice were kept in a sterile, germ-free environment to ensure they had no bacteria of their own.
-The mice were fed the same food as the infants to ensure that the same nutrients were available to the colonizing bacteria.
-Then, the germ-free mice were divided into 3 groups.
-One which was colonized by the bacteria of allergic infants, another colonized by bacteria from healthy infants.
-And the third group of mice which was not colonized at all.
-All these 3 groups were introduced to milk for the first time to observe their responses.
+These mice were kept in a sterile, germ-free environment to ensure they had no bacteria of their own.
+The mice were fed the same food as the sample infants to ensure that the same nutrients were available to the colonizing bacteria.
+Then, the germ-free mice were divided into three groups.
+One was colonized by the bacteria of allergic infants, another colonized by bacteria from healthy infants, and the third group of mice was not colonized at all.
+All three groups were introduced to milk for the first time to observe their responses.

-It was found that mice colonized with bacteria from allergic infants showed a strong reaction.
-They had a powerful anaphylactic shock which was potentially life-threatening.
-Germ-free mice that had not been colonized with any bacteria also experienced the same reaction.
-The odd group out was the mice that have been colonized with bacteria from healthy infants.
+The findings showed that mice colonized with bacteria from allergic infants expressed a strong reaction including anaphylactic shock which was potentially life-threatening.
+Germ-free mice that had not been colonized with any bacteria also experienced the same response.
+The odd group out was the mice that had been colonized with bacteria from healthy infants.
 They suffered from no anaphylactic reaction at all.

 The gut microbes of each of these groups were different from one another.
-When a further investigation was done on all these three groups a very interesting phenomenon was observed.
-It was found that the bacteria in the gut of these mice influenced the expression of different genes.
+When a further investigation was done on all these three groups, an exciting phenomenon was observed: bacteria in the gut of these mice influenced the expression of different genes.

-It goes on to show that the microbial composition affects gene expression and in turn immunity.
-Further investigation helped identify the single species responsible for this effect, Anaerostipes caccae.
+The findings go on to show that microbial composition affects gene expression and in turn, immunity.
+Further investigation helped identify the single bacterial species responsible for this effect, Anaerostipes caccae.
 Even when this species was used in isolation, it played a protective role and prevented the onset of milk allergy in developing mice.
 (5)

 Implications for food allergy research and management

-Canani, one of the researchers, mentioned how these findings demonstrate the critical role of gut microbiota.
+Canani, one of the researchers from this study, mentioned how these findings demonstrate the critical role of gut microbiota in health.
 Particularly so with the development of food allergy.
-And suggested that modulating bacterial communities could be used to tackle food allergies.
-Another researcher, Naler, mentioned further implications of the study.
-He mentioned how metabolic products from a healthy gut could help in the development of drugs against food allergies.
+Canani also suggested that modulating bacterial communities could be used to tackle food allergies.
+Another researcher, Naler, mentioned further implications of the study, including how metabolic products from a healthy gut could help in the development of drugs against food allergies.
 This opens up the door for further research into using microbes to modify gut bacterial communities.

 The food we eat plays a very critical role in deciding the kind of bacteria that resides in our guts.
 Any change in the food we eat affects these microbes.
 Discover what YOUR gut microbiome looks like and order your Viome Gut Intelligence Test now!